gchq/stroom-docs/user-guide/pipelines/reference-data.md

 For the fastest single process performance a value of zero should be used which means it will not commit mid-load.
 This however means all other processes wanting to write to the store will need to wait.

+#### Cloning The Off Heap Store

+If you are provisioning a new stroom node it is possible to copy the off heap store from another node.
+Stroom should not be running on the node being copied from.
+Simply copy the contents of `stroom.pipeline.referenceData.localDir` into the same configured location on the other node.
+The new node will use the copied store and have access to its reference data.

+#### Store Size & Compaction

+Due to the way LMDB works the store can only grow in size, it will never shrink, even if data is deleted.
+Deleted data frees up space for new writes to the store so will be reused but never freed.
+If there is a regular process of purging old data and adding new reference data then this should not be an issue as the new reference data will use the space made available by the purged data.

+If store size becomes an issue then it is possible to compact the store.
+`lmdb-utils` is available on some package managers and this has an `mdb_copy` command that can be used with the `-c` switch to copy the LMDB environment to a new one, compacting it in the process.
+This should be done when Stroom is down to avoid writes happening to the store while the copy is happening.

+Given that the store is essentially a cache and all data can be re-loaded another option is to delete the contents of `stroom.pipeline.referenceData.localDir` when Stroom is not running.
+On boot Stroom will create a brand new store and reference data will be re-loaded as required.

 ## The Loading Process

 Reference data is loaded into the store on demand during the processing of a `stroom:lookup()` method call.